YumaYX/rubydemodoc/input/date/monthnames.md

-This Ruby code snippet demonstrates the use of the `Date::MONTHNAMES` constant, which provides an array of month names in English.
-The `Date` module in Ruby provides a way to work with dates and times, and `Date::MONTHNAMES` is a helpful constant for accessing the names of the months in a standard format.
-It allows you to easily retrieve the names of the months for use in various date-related applications.
+This Ruby code snippet demonstrates the use of the `Date` module and its `MONTHNAMES` constant.
+The `MONTHNAMES` constant is an array containing the names of the months of the year.
+When this line of code is executed, it will output the array of month names to the console.

+The `require 'date'` statement loads the `date` library, which provides classes and constants for working with dates.
+The `Date::MONTHNAMES` accesses the `MONTHNAMES` constant within the `Date` module.
+This constant is an array of strings, where each string represents the name of a month.
+For example, the first element of the array will be "January", the second will be "February", and so on.